AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 systems don't give applications direct access to the hardware, at least not by default.)

-Although the Low_Level_IO package is no longer part of the language, you can write this sort of thing yourself, or vendors can do it.
+Although the :ada:`Low_Level_IO` package is no longer part of the language, you can write this sort of thing yourself, or vendors can do it.
 That's possible because the Systems Programming Annex, when implemented, guarantees fully effective use of machine-code inserts.
 That means you